kyoran/DMR/README.md

 features (**_co-features_**), **_RGB-specific noise_**, and **_DVS-specific noise_**.
 The co-features
 represent the full information from both modalities that is relevant to the RL task; the two noise components, each constrained by a data reconstruction loss to avoid information leak, are contrasted with the co-features to maximize their difference.
-Extensive experiments demonstrate that, by explicitly separating the different types of information, our approach achieves substantially improved policy performance compared to state-of-the-art approaches.

 **The overview of DMR learning framework**:
 <div align=center>